UK Emergency Alert System: Cell broadcast trial and implementation

 In 2020, the UK began developing an emergency alert system using Cell Broadcast in collaboration with UK mobile networks.

 In March 2021, a test across all networks on the test channels took place in Reading with the British government's Flood Information Service updating a page on its website, stating that the new cell broadcast system is being tested, and some devices may receive test alerts.
 This page was updated again in April for further operator tests.

 A test broadcast was made for customers on O2 on 11 May 2021 at around 8 am to users who had enabled test alerts in their phone's Wireless Alerts settings.
 A similar trial was run on 20 May for EE customers.
 Two alerts were sent, received at around 13:21 and 13:48 respectively.

 The first test on the public channels for the new Emergency Alerts System was on 25 May in East Suffolk, the second test of the system was on 29 June in Reading, before being rolled out with an introduction Emergency Alert nationwide in October 2022.
-The system is guaranteed to work on iOS 14.5 and later, and on Android 11 and later, though if Wireless Alerts settings are available on older Android devices, the alerts are very likely to work on those, too. but due to recent heat alerts in the UK, the system is now expected to go live in October with a Government publicity campaign in September.
+The system is guaranteed to work on iOS 14.5 and later, and on Android 11 and later, though if Wireless Alerts settings are available on older Android devices, the alerts are very likely to work on those, too.
 Since the majority of Android devices are already compatible with Cell Broadcast alerts such as the USA's WEA system, most older Android devices should also be compatible.

-The alerts will only be available on devices that connect to the UK's 4G and 5G networks, and not 2G or 3G, despite Cell Broadcast being part of the GSM specification since before 2G adoption was widespread in the UK.
-The loud sound that is played on receiving an alert is exactly the same sound that is used on smartphones in the US.
-If the phone is set to read out alerts, the attention signal only sounds three times compared to the 10 second blast for normal phones.
-Users can opt out of the alerts.
+The alerts will only be available on devices that connect to the UK's 4G and 5G networks, but not 2G or 3G despite Cell Broadcast being part of the GSM specification; the Government's rationale being that the 2G/3G networks will be shut down within 5 years.
+The loud sound that is played on receiving an alert is exactly the same sound that is used on all comparable emergency alert systems, such as Wireless Emergency Alerts in the US and EU-Alert variants in Europe.
+Users can opt out of lower level alerts, but the highest level of alerts will still sound.

-As of 3 January 2023 the UK Emergency Alert System is still in testing phase and is expected to be rolled out in 2023.

-The Emergency Alert System was nationally launched on Sunday 19 March 2023, almost 2 years after the first public test.